satyamkajale/Imagine-Hackathon---Dr.-Smiles/README.md

-# Based Smiles: Immutable USDC Rewards for Genuine Smiles 😊
+# Dr Smiles: Earn immutable digital currency using smiles!

-An innovative Web3 application that uses Openputer AI Oracle (inspired by AgentKit and built on Coinbase Development Platform) to analyze your smile and rewards genuine happiness with USDC cryptocurrency.
+A cutting-edge Web3 application that analyzes your smile and rewards real happiness with USDC crypto(Built on top of Coinbase Development Platform).

 ## How It Works

-1. 📸 Capture your smile through the app
+1. 📸 Click a picture of your smile
-2. 🤖 Openputer AI Oracle analyzes your smile's authenticity (scored 1-5)
+2. 🤖 AI analyzes your smile's authenticity
-3. ✨ Genuine smiles (score > 3) earn 0.001 USDC rewards
+3. ✨ Real Smiles (score > 3) earn 0.001 rewards
-4. 🌐 Winning smiles are stored on-chain and in our gallery
+4. 🌐 Best smiles are stored on-chain.

 ## Technical Stack

 ### Frontend
+- Next.js
-- Next.js with TypeScript
+- TypeScript
-- Tailwind CSS for styling
+- Tailwind CSS
-- Privy for Web3 authentication
-- ethers.js for blockchain interactions

-## Features

-- 🔐 Web3 wallet authentication via Privy
+- Privy
-- 📸 Real-time camera feed with selfie mode
-- 🤖 Decentralized AI smile analysis via Openputer
-- 💰 Automatic USDC rewards for genuine smiles
-- 👥 Social interactions with "smile back" feature
-- 🖼️ Persistent gallery for winning smiles
-- 📱 Responsive design for all devices
-- 🤓 Optional Nouns-style filter for photos
-- 💝 Community funding mechanism for USDC rewards
+- Ethers.js

 ## Smart Contract Features